Deutsche-Digitale-Bibliothek/ddb-virtualexhibitions/README.md

 ## Repository for DDB Omeka Updates

-Repository contents should be played under /lib path in all installations
+Repository contents should be placed under /lib path in all installations.